Open-Systems-Pharmacology/docs/part-2/modules-philsophy-building-blocks.md

 ### Toolboxes‌

-The MoBi® toolboxes for R and Matlab® are interfaces to the common statistical and technical computing environments, respectively.
-Basically, the toolboxes can be used to access and modify model parameters as well as to execute simulations and retrieve results.
-That way, the toolboxes can be used to script or code batch simulations, analysis tasks, or customized workflows to any complexity.
+The MoBi® toolboxes for R is an interface to the common statistical computing environment.
+Basically, the R-toolbox can be used to access and modify model parameters as well as to execute simulations and retrieve results.
+That way, the R-toolbox can be used to script or code batch simulations, analysis tasks, or customized workflows to any complexity.
 Results can be visualized using the options available in the respective environment.

 ### Import and Export‌

-Apart from the communication and exchange via Matlab®, PK-Sim® and MoBi® have import and export functions for MS Excel® that allow for the import of experimental data or the export of simulation results, for example.
-The SBML and SCAMP import functionalities for MoBi® are currently being updated to new versions and will soon be integrated.
+Apart from the communication and exchange via R, PK-Sim® and MoBi® have import and export functions for MS Excel® that allow for the import of experimental data or the export of simulation results, for example.
+Import of SBML models is also possible with some restrictions.